Rhinoplasty in Palm Harbor FL

 Treating a Deviated Septum

 The septum is the piece of flexible cartilage that exists between your two nostrils.
 It is possible for this cartilage to become dislodged or deformed, which can lead to many different types of breathing issues or chronic nasal conditions.
-In order to correct this problem, your surgeon will need to straighten the septum and firmly place it to prevent any future dislocation.
+In order to correct a deviated septum, Dr. Berrios will need to straighten the septum and firmly place it to prevent any future dislocation.

 This procedure to realign the septum is known as a septoplasty, which is often combined with a rhinoplasty due to their similar nature.
 The performance of a septoplasty often brings about an opportunity for the individual to enhance any features of their nose if they so choose.